incwadi-warehouse/core/README.md

 Replace NAME and PASSWORD with your desired data.

-For more details on how to deal with users, read the section Users Management.
+For more details on how to deal with users, read the section "Users Management".

 ## Dev